Sorry, this program is not available for local students.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-- broaden your career options
+- broaden your career options and enhance your employability

 1 year intensive mode (Chinese and Japanese only) or 3 to 4 years part-time